meklis/wildcore-agent-docs/README.md

 - **For the provider** - to reduce the response time to diagnostics

 ## Basic features
+- Working from box.
+No more searching OIDs, commands and read documentation.
 - Adaptive web interface for desktop, tablet or phone
 - User permissions by groups, with allow creating custom groups
 - Working with devices over telnet, SNMP or Mikrotik API (for device with RouterOS)